youlama2008/react_googlemap_Demo/README.md

 ```

 pre-commit and pre-push hook are added, with there is code change, prettier, eslint and unit test will run per configuration

+NOTE: Please replace KEY/API_KEY by google map API keys in file 'server/utils/utils.js' and 'client/src/components/CustomMap.js' to see the results